lobre/nix-home/README.md

 - Check [this page](docs/kimsufi.md) to know how to install NixOS on your Kimsufi server.
 - Check [this page](docs/userspace-configurations.md) to apply userspace configurations.

+## Current channel

+I am currently using unstable channel because I need those following packages.
+- xfce 4.16
+- neovim 0.5
+- zig latest version

+Note to self: when they will be available in 21.05, I can switch back to stable.

 ## Server

 For Plex to be first configured, you need to create an SSH tunnel.